rsokz/react-homebase/README.md

 ![Screenshot](screenshot.png)

-Awesome dashboard is a feature-rich dashboard app, personalized to your liking.
+Homebase dashboard is a feature-rich dashboard app, personalized to your liking.
 The dashboard screen displays product news of the day from Product Hunt, daily NBA games information, location weather, and 4 personalized website links.
 Additional personalization is available for things like background images.

 ## Features